 IES instructors have Bachelor’s or Master’s degrees from accredited universities in English speaking countries.
 TESOL and CELTA certification while advantageous is not compulsory, with consideration also given to each candidate’s personality, educational background, work experience, and demonstrable interest in and exposure to Japanese culture and Japanese citizens.
 IES deliberately employs individuals from a range of professional fields.

-Pharmaceutical professionals with three to five years of work experience in various areas of the pharma/biotech industry needed to teach at and develop materials for leading pharma companies in Japan.
+Pharmaceutical professionals with work experience in various areas of the pharma/biotech industry needed to teach at and develop materials for leading pharma companies in Japan.
 Based in Tokyo, teaching is in English to small groups of Japanese pharma executives.
 Only applicants with pharmaceutical-related degrees and work experience can be considered.

 Engineering professionals with engineering degrees and related industry experience in one of the following areas: chemical & materials, civil, electronics, industrial & manufacturing, mechanical, automotive, needed to teach and develop materials for leading Japanese engineering companies.
 Based in Tokyo, teaching is in English to small groups of Japanese engineers.
 Only applicants with engineering-related degrees and work experience can be considered.

-Computer/IT Services professionals with three to five years of work experience in various areas of the IT services industry needed to teach at and develop materials for leading IT companies in Japan.
+Computer/IT Services professionals with work experience in various areas of the IT services industry needed to teach at and develop materials for leading IT companies in Japan.
 Based in Tokyo, teaching is in English to small groups of Japanese IT executives.
 Only applicants with computer/IT-related degrees and work experience can be considered.

 Accepting applications from university graduates to teach at Japanese corporations, government ministries, and public schools in Tokyo and Osaka.
 Positions starting from March and September.
 Japanese language skills advantageous, but not mandatory.